chikorita157/mastodon-th-sakura/CONTRIBUTING.md

-#  Contributing to Mastodon Glitch Edition  #
+#  Contributing to Mastodon Glitch+Treehouse Edition  #

-Thank you for your interest in contributing to the `glitch-soc` project!
+Thank you for your interest in contributing to the **Treehouse Mastodon** project!
 Here are some guidelines, and ways you can help.

 >   (This document is a bit of a work-in-progress, so please bear with us.